benjaminp/six/documentation/index.rst

    *kwargs* are passed through to the underlying method.

+.. function:: create_bound_method(func, obj)

+   Return a method object wrapping *func* and bound to *obj*.
+On both Python 2 and 3, this will return a :func:`py3:types.MethodType` object.
+The reason this wrapper exists is that on Python 2, the ``MethodType`` constructor requires the *obj*'s class to be passed.

 .. class:: Iterator

    A class for making portable iterators.
 The intention is that it be subclassed